rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 r.table('post').orderBy('title', {index: 'date'}).run(conn, callback)
 ```

-__Example:__ You can use [nested field](/docs/cookbook/javascript/#filtering-based-on-nested-fields) syntax to sort on fields from subdocuments.
+__Example:__ Use [nested field](/docs/cookbook/javascript/#filtering-based-on-nested-fields) syntax to sort on fields from subdocuments.
 (You can also create indexes on nested fields using this syntax with `indexCreate`.)

 ```js
 r.table('user').orderBy(r.row('group')('id')).run(conn, callback)